All articles

 Cross-party proposals

 A reply from the listing agent can propose completion of a task originally assigned to the appraiser.
 This is intentional — the coordination engine cares about the outcome, not who reported it.
-The proposed-complete card says "Satisfied by Linda's reply (not assignee)" when that happens.
+The card calls out "Satisfied by [name]'s reply (not assignee)" when that happens, so you can see at a glance whether the source matches the task.

 If you reject everything